 In 1845, the corn laws were also repealed.
 These laws had been originally introduced to guarantee a high price for cereal crops, and support the domestic agricultural market.
 Whilst these laws had greatly benefitted the landlords and farmers in England, the benefits had not been passed onto farmworkers.
 Nonetheless, the repeal of the corn laws still had a massive impact on farmworkers.
 Combined with greater use of steamboats, the repeal of the corn laws meant Britain started importing cheaper grain from across the world.
 In the 1830s, Britain had imported only 2% of its grain - by the 1880s it imported a huge 45%.

 This decrease in the domestic market share on cereal crops led to a decrease in demand for labour.
 This decrease in demand for crops particularly affected Irish tenant-farmers.
 Many were evicted from their homes by their (usually English) landlords.
-Combined with the disastrous and deadly Great Famine, caused by the British government’s policies, increased migration from Ireland to England.
+Combined with the disastrous and deadly Great Famine, caused by the British government’s policies, migration increased from Ireland to England.
 Whilst most migrants settled in cities, this still provided a pool of cheaper, experienced farmworkers for farmers to employ during harvest season.
 At the same time, the agricultural workforce was shrinking, reducing by almost 100,000 between 1871 and 1881 alone.25

 The Rise and Fall of the National Agricultural Labourers’ Union